JeffyAbraham/Photowall/README.md

 ## Extra features

 + Use of state management tools(Redux)
-+ Use of firebase database to store data
++ Use of firebase for authentication
 + Use of firebase for achieving persistence